UBC-MDS/eurovision_contest_rank_analysis/README.md

 Since the dataset contains the results for both the semi-finals and the grand-finals, we next look to see if there's a difference between these shows.
 We separate results from these categories, and carry out the same hypothesis tests.

 ## Sharing the Results

-Our analysis will be conducted using Python in VS Code or Jupyter notebook where our tables and plots will be stored as outputs in .ipynb notebook files.
-In order to render all the plots properly, we will also export a pdf version of all the .ipynb notebook files.
+Our analysis will be conducted using Python and R scripts, where any created tables and plots will be stored in relevant directories.
+The report will use the outputs of these scripts to visualise and convey our findings.
+In order to render all the plots properly, we will also export a PDF version of this report.
 For sharing purposes, all of our analyses and results will be pushed to our GitHub repository.

 ## Usage